armory/spinnaker-kustomize-patches/README.md

 ### General usage

 1. Make a link from `kustomization.yml` to one of the example kustomization files in `recipes` folder depending on your use case.
-1. Comment or uncomment lines from `kustomization.yml` depending on what you want to be included in spinnaker.
+1. Modify `kustomization.yml` by adding or removing patches depending on what you want to be included in spinnaker.
+[Kustomization Reference Documentation describes the syntax of this file](https://kubectl.docs.kubernetes.io/pages/reference/kustomize.html).
 1. Change any of the kustomize patch files to match your desired configuration.
 For example changing github username, aws account id, etc.
 1. Store secret literals in `secrets/secrets.env` and secret files in `secrets/files` if you want to store spinnaker secrets in Kubernetes.
 They are ignored by source control.
 1. Run `./deploy.sh` to deploy spinnaker.